DePaul University > Admission & Aid > Financial Aid > Types of Aid > Grants

 Grants disburse to your DePaul student account and will first be applied towards amounts owed to the University.

-The Federal Pell Grant is awarded to eligible undergraduate students working on their first bachelor’s degree program who demonstrate financial need.
+The Federal Pell Grant is available to eligible undergraduate students working on their first bachelor’s degree program who demonstrate financial need.
 You are automatically considered for it when you complete the FAFSA.
-The maximum award amount varies – based on eligibility amounts calculated by Federal Student Aid.
+The maximum amount varies - it is determined by Federal Student Aid.

-If you enroll full time during the Autumn, Winter, Spring and Summer quarters, you will receive one-third of your Pell Grant each quarter.
-If you enroll part time or for only part of the academic year, your award will be prorated according to federal regulations.
-Starting in 2024-2025 the federal Pell calculation will be based on enrollment intensity.
-Awards will vary based on estimated college costs and the number of credit hours you are enrolled in.
+If you enroll full time during the Autumn, Winter, Spring and Summer quarters, you will receive the appropriate amount of of your Pell Grant each quarter.
+If you enroll part time or for only part of the academic year, your Pell Grant will be prorated according to federal regulations.
+Grant amounts will vary based on the number of credit hours you are enrolled in.
 Federal Pell Grant lifetime eligibility is limited to 12 semesters or the equivalent.

 The MAP grant is awarded to undergraduate Illinois residents attending an in-state college or university.
 MAP grants are based on need and are funded by the Illinois State Assistance Commission (ISAC), an agency of the State of Illinois.
 You are automatically considered for it when you complete the FAFSA before the ISAC cut-off date.